skr0x1c0/portal/README.md

       }
       ```

-      Since there is no validation to make sure that the file descriptor of cache file, `fd` is authorized for read and write, sending the read only file descriptor to target file will be accepted.
+      Since there is no validation to make sure that the file descriptor of cache file, `fd` is authorised for read and write, sending the read only file descriptor of target file will be accepted.

    6. The WebDAV agent then sends response to kext with following data